 Everything You Need To Know About Barre Chords

-basic barre chords come from open chords like the e chord
+the basic barre chord shape comes from the e chord

 You can take any open chord that is played with 3 fingers (or less) and turn it into a barre chord.
 In the accompanying video, we show you how to easily turn the open E chord into a fully-movable barre chord shape, which is necessary to practice along with these audio excerpts.